 Steps to create your First POD in Google Kubernetes

-• We are using the ngnix image for this demo purpose.
+• We are using the Ngnix image for this demo purpose.
 Add the below code in the YAML file.

 apiVersion: v1